Ananya-Si2006/Frontend-Projects/README.md

-# Spotify Clone 🎵
+# Frontend Projects 🚀

-A frontend clone of Spotify built using HTML and CSS.
+A collection of frontend projects built using HTML, CSS, and JavaScript.

-## Features

-* Music player UI
-* Sidebar navigation
-* Playlist cards
-* Interactive player controls
+This repository contains my practice projects, UI clones, and web development experiments created to improve my frontend development skills.

-## Technologies Used
+## Tech Stack

 * HTML5
 * CSS3

-## How to Run

-Open `spotify.html` in your browser.
+* JavaScript

-## Project Purpose
+## Purpose

-Built for frontend practice and UI cloning.
+* Practice frontend development
+* Build responsive user interfaces
+* Improve web design and styling skills

+More projects will be added regularly as I continue learning and building.